 How do I care for my physical health?

 - Be physically active.
 Exercise reduces stress, enhances sleep and helps reduce the risk of heart disease and stroke.
-Moderate activities like brisk walking for 15 minutes have great benefits for both you and your loved one.
+Moderately-intense physical activities, like brisk walking, for at least 150 minutes a week can have great benefits for both you and your loved one.

-- Eat a diet low in saturated fat, trans fats and cholesterol.
-Chances are your loved one has been told to eat less fat to reduce cholesterol or weight.
+- Eat a diet low in saturated and trans fats, sodium (salt) and added sugars.
+Chances are your loved one has been told to follow a healthier diet or to lose weight.
 Why not make it easier and adopt the same diet for your whole family?

 - Schedule regular checkups with your doctor.
 A checkup can identify problems such as high blood pressure, high cholesterol and depression.
 Early detection helps prevent serious problems.